EddieJ03/Amazon-Reviews-Project/README.md

 For the other numerical features, like timestamp and helpful votes, it became clear after pairplotting that these did not correlate with rating.

 ### Data Preprocessing
-The first key choice we made when doing data preprocessing was to only consider verified reviews for our train/test sets, which we chose as non-verified reviews are not credible and not representative of what someone says when they try a product, as they could've left the review without trying it.
+The first key choice we made when doing data preprocessing was to only consider verified reviews for our train/test sets.
+Our underlying assumption is that non-verified reviews are not credible and thus not representative of what someone would say compared to if they actually used the product.

 Our next choice was how we decided to fill in missing title/text values.
 We chose to do this, as stated earliler, with the following scheme:
 ```